Azotrix/ScreenShooter/README.md

 Prequisites
 -------------
 The program uses the libraries specified in the `requirements.txt` file.
-You can install this file using the following terminal command:
+You can install them using the following terminal command:
 ```
 pip install -r requirements.txt
 ```